The impact of hormone shifts on your metabolism

 Oestrogen suppresses appetite

-Your may have noticed pre-menstrually your appetite increases.
+You may have noticed your appetite increases before your period.
 That’s when oestrogen is naturally is at it’s lowest ebb.
 When oestrogen is low, the neurotransmitter serotonin declines, and this can impact on your mood.
-You may crave foods high in carbohydrates as they liberate stored serotonin.
+You may crave foods high in carbohydrates.
+Carbs liberate stored serotonin and this lifts your mood.

 Oestrogen suppresses appetite through interactions with the appetite hormones leptin and ghrelin1.
 It’s part of the reason some women gain weight on hormonal contraception.
 Synthetic oestrogen doesn’t have the same effect on appetite as your natural hormones.